GeneratePress vs Astra: What’s the Better WordPress Theme?

 With the free version, you are limited in what you can do without the need for third-party plugins or code.
 However, the pro version of Astra gives you complete control over how your theme is styled.

 One thing to note is that some options will need to be accessed through the Astra Options panel.
-This goes for things like header and footer design and installation of certain add-ons that provide more design options.
+This goes for things like header and footer design and installation of certain add-ons that provide more design options for your WordPress theme.

 GeneratePress offers basic design and customization features on their basic version.
 For anything more advanced, you will need to upgrade to the premium version of the plugin.